dadhi/FastExpressionCompiler/README.md

 the compilation is aborted, and `null` is returned enabling the fallback to System `.Compile()`.

-## Diagnostics
+## Diagnostics and Code Generation

-FEC V3 adds powerful diagnostics tools.
+FEC V3 has added powerful diagnostics and code generation tools.

+### Diagnostics

 You may pass the optional `CompilerFlags.EnableDelegateDebugInfo`  into the `CompileFast` methods.